myERP/interview-frontend/README.md

 ## Exercise 4: HTML/CSS/JS

-Write a HTML page displaying a modal with an image, a text and a button.
-Clicking the button should remove it and display “Redirecting to google…” instead.
+Write a HTML page with a simple button.
+Clicking this button should open a modal with an image, a text and another button.
+Clicking the button inside the modal should remove this button and display “Redirecting to google…” instead.
 After a few seconds, the page should redirect to google.com.

 On mobile devices, the modal must take the full height and width.

+Pure HTML/CSS/JS only (no Bootstrap/jquery/etc)

 Directly edit the code in the `exercise4` folder.